Detection of giant pulses from the transitional millisecond pulsar J1227$-$4853: Summary

 In this work, we have reported and characterized the first detection of GP emission from the transitional MSP PSR~J1227$-$4853.
 Our long-term uGMRT monitoring at 550--750 MHz has revealed a total of 235 GPs with flux densities up to $\sim 10^4$ times the pulsar's mean flux density and pulse widths as narrow as 1.28~$\mu$s, establishing this system as a new member of the rare class of GP-emitting pulsars.

 The GPs are strongly phase-localized, predominantly originating from the second and third main-pulse components, and are absent in the inter-pulse region, indicating a highly localized magnetospheric origin.
 In contrast, their occurrence shows no significant dependence on orbital phase.
+Their cumulative fluence distributions are well described by power laws above the completeness threshold, further supporting their classification as GPs.
 The distribution of GP waiting times exhibits strong deviations from Poisson statistics, well-modeled by a Weibull distribution with a shape parameter $k = 0.303$, which indicates strong temporal clustering.
 During an epoch of elevated activity, the GP rate increased to $r = 124$ hr$^{-1}$, accompanied by a $k = 0.472$.
 This value is statistically consistent with that observed for repeating FRB 20200120E during a burst storm, suggesting potential phenomenological parallels between GPs from compact binaries and repeating FRBs.

-The phenomenological parallels, particularly with the waiting-time statistics of FRB 20200120E, raise intriguing questions about the commonality of underlying physical processes.
+As PSR~J1227$-$4853 is currently the only transitional MSP both observable in the radio pulsar state and extensively searched for GP emission, it remains unclear whether GP activity is a common property of transitional MSPs or instead reflects the extreme magnetospheric conditions of this source.
+Future single-pulse studies of other transitional systems will be required to distinguish between these possibilities.
+Further, the phenomenological parallels, particularly with the waiting-time statistics of FRB 20200120E, raise intriguing questions about the commonality of underlying physical processes.

 Overall, this discovery expands the phenomenological landscape of pulsar emission, and highlights the importance of systematic single-pulse studies in unveiling the diversity of radio emission mechanisms in compact binaries.